mib-kamel/mongo-strict/README.md

 ```

 #### IsUnique

 You can mark any key as unique key througt the collection.

-You can determine if you need it case sensetive or not
+You can determine if you need it case sensetive or not.

 ```JavaScript
 @IsUnique({message 'The use email should be unique', isIgnoreCase: true}) // isIgnoreCase default false